openvar/variantValidator/INSTALLATION.md

-# Variant Validator Installation
+# VariantValidator Installation

 These instructions will allow you to configure the software on Linux and Mac OS X computers.

-There are several steps involved in setting up variant validator:
+There are several steps involved in setting up VariantValidator:
 * The python environment must be set up with the correct packages
 * The variantValidator files themselves must be downloaded and installed.
 * The databases must be downloaded and set up
-* The configuration files must be changed to point the validator at those databases.
+* The configuration files must be changed to point VariantValidator at those databases.

 ## Virtual environment (Python 2.7)

-When installing Variant Validator it is wise to use a virtual environment, as it requires specific versions of several libraries.
+When installing VariantValidator it is wise to use a virtual environment, as it requires specific versions of several libraries.
 We recommend using conda.
 ```
 $ conda create -n VVenv